PooriaT/webApp_calcualtor/README.md

 # Calculator Web App

 This is a simple web application that allows users to perform basic arithmetic calculations using AJAX requests.
-The user interface provides input fields for operands, radio buttons to select the operation, and a "Calculate" button to trigger the calculation.
-The result of the calculation is displayed on the page.

 ## Technologies Used